Jaybear411/GetWPS2.github.io/README.md

 Inspired by Get Caltech! by Naveen Arun.

-Made just for fun; no hard feelings to other colleges!
+Made just for fun; no hard feelings to the people featured!
 [Play it here!](http://mitchellgu.github.io/GetMIT/)

+Edited by Jay K